mihock/iana/inst/iana-shiny/help.md

 ### First Start

-I you read this, you probably know how to start Iana.
+I you read this, you probably know how to start Iana:

+    library(iana)
+    runiana()

 You may have noticed that the first start takes some time.
 This is because Iana first pulls the R packages it needs for its computations from one of the CRAN mirrors and installs them on your machine.
 This happens only once.
 Subsequent starts of Iana are much faster and should not take more than a few seconds.

 ### Analyzing Data